Towards Searching for Entangled Photons in the CMB Sky: Introduction

+Besides from this type of entanglement of CMB photons, it is known that a parent particle decays into two or more particles which forms an entangled quantum state as a consequence of conservation laws in the decay process.
+For example, the decay product of unknown matter, eg. dark matter, or even the primordial black holes.
+The final diphoton decay products is a likely source of entangled cosmological photons \cite{Lello:2013bva, Valentini:2006yj}.

-In this work, we ask ourselves a more elementary question, that is, if there are entangled photon pairs coming from two different patches of the sky, how do we tell they are entangled?
-And if we do not know how large the signal and background are a priori, how do we isolate the signal from background?
-For the entanglement, we make use of the Bell {inequality} test based on polarization correlations.
-And since we have two photon sources, the set up of Hanbury Brown and Twiss (HBT) intensity interferometer \cite{HanburyBrown:1956bqd,Brown:1956zza, Baym:1997ce} is a reasonable choice.
-Combining the two, we arrive at two different type of scenarios.
+In this paper, we ask ourselves a rather elementary and model independent question: If there are entangled photon pairs coming from two different patches of the CMB sky, how do we tell that they are entangled?
+And if we do not know how large the signal and background are {\it a priori}, how do we isolate the signal from the background?

+Our starting point is the condition that if the two photons are {\it unentangled}, then the two-photon density matrix $\pi$ can be written as a direct product of two one-photon density matrix elements:

+where $\pi_{i}\, (i= 1,2)$ is the one-photon density matrix element from source $i$ and is computable.
+Therefore, one can perform a {\it null test} to see whether the two photons from the two sources are consistent with unentangled photons.
+The deviation from this unentangled background is, in principle, the signature of photon entanglement.
+However, to further check whether the deviation is consistent with entangled photons, we need to study its characteristics.

+We consider two scenarios.
 The first scenario is shown in Fig.{~}\ref{hbtGeometry} with the two photons, which might be causally connected in the far past, coming from two very close patches of the sky, such that both sources are in the fields of view of both detectors.
 The second scenario is shown in Fig.{~}\ref{hbtGeometry2} with two sources in a relatively large angle to the earth such that each detector has one source in its field of view.
 The main difference is that the interference between different photon paths only happens in the first scenario but not in the second one.
-It turns out that the second scenario allows simpler isolation of the signal to background by adjusting the orientation of the polarizers.
-This is an encouraging result.
-We leave the estimation of the size of the signal for a future work.
+It turns out that the second scenario allows simpler isolation of the unentangled photon background from the possible entangled photon signal by adjusting the orientation of the polarizers.
+We have not attempted to estimate the size of the signal, which depends on the particular model.
+We will leave it for future studies.

+In the following section \ref{ReviewBell}, we review the lesson we learn from the Bell inequality for two photon systems and explain why it cannot be directly applied in CMB photons.
+In section \ref{CMB}, we explore the possibility of detecting entangled photon pairs from small angle and large angle, respectively, in two scenarios.
+We present the summary and conclusion in section \ref{Con}.